iiasa/CWatM/docu/setup.rst

 | is still used

 | Anyway PCRaster is still a great tool
-| PCRASTER library from Faculty of Geosciences, Utrecht University, The Netherlands
+| PCRASTER from Faculty of Geosciences, Utrecht University, The Netherlands
 | `Webpage of PCRaster <http://pcraster.geo.uu.nl>`_

 | Reference: